 Pinwheel gets ahead of a lot of these issues.
 Here’s just a handful of examples.

-When creating your family’s screen time plan, make sure your child understands your expectations, such as no sexting, no cyberbullying and exactly which types of personal information should not be shared online.
+When creating your family’s screen time plan, make sure your child understands your expectations, such as discussing exactly which types of personal information should not be shared online.
 You should also ensure that your kids are text messaging savvy.
 However, like with everything else in life, expect them to make mistakes as they learn.

 So, take a moment right now to consider what’s best for your family, talk about it together and start plotting a routine today.
 Let’s embrace this era of technology in a healthy, intentional way.